 It’s very simple method so you don’t have to reset Apple SMC etc. The trick is by adding an aggregate device on macOS Audio Midi Setup.

-To add aggregate device, first you need to go to Application > Utilities.
+To add an aggregate device first, you need to go to Application > Utilities.

 Then find and open Audio Midi Setup app.
-In Audio Midi Setup app you’ll see all of your list of audio including your USB Audio Interface that usually macOS recognized it as USB AUDIO CODEC.
+In Audio Midi Setup app you’ll see all of your list of audio including your USB Audio Interface.
+Usually, macOS recognized it as USB AUDIO CODEC.

 Click on (+) button on the left bottom of the Audio Midi Setup app.
 And choose ‘Create Aggregate Device’

-So … the problem is the macOS it self.
-It may hard, but downgrade to the old version of macOS is the only choice rather than buying a new gear.
+So … the problem is the macOS itself.
+It may hard, but downgrade to the old version of macOS is the only choice rather than buying new gear.

-I don’t know? what do you think? please let me know your thought in the comment bellow.
+I don’t know? what do you think? please let me know your thought in the comment below.
 And yeah!
-I hope it can solve your issue like I did to my USB Audio Interface 🙂
+I hope it can solve your issue

 Note! by adding new Aggregate Device doesn’t fix the USB Accessories Disabled alert when you unplug and plug in again your audio interface.
 In my case I just simply ignore it.